kyma-project/istio/docs/user/00-30-trust-domain.md

-# Configuring a Trust Domain
+# Istio Trust Domain
-Configure a custom trust domain to align identities across multiple clusters, enable seamless multi-mesh mTLS communication with shared root CAs, and match organizational naming standards.
+Trust domain is a Istio concept used to align identities across multiple clusters, enable seamless multi-mesh mTLS communication with shared root CAs, and match organizational naming standards.

 ## What Is a Trust Domain?
 A trust domain defines the security boundary of a service mesh.